Komish/blog-content/2018-01-06_libvirt-target-disk-already-exists.md

 +--------------------------------------+-----------+---------+------+-------------+----------+-------------+
 ```

-At this point your volume will fail to re-attach throwing the error mentioned earlier in nova-compute.log.
+Your volume will fail to re-attach throwing the error mentioned earlier in nova-compute.log.
 Checking the domain confirms the reason, where we see a `vda` and a `vdc` device.

 ```
 (lab01)# virsh dumpxml instance-0000000a | grep "target dev='vd"